 Sarojini Varadappan released the book of refutation.
-Swaminatha Thambiran of Dharmapuram Math said the math head had, by personal correspondence with Deivanayakam, tried to put the facts straight.
+Swaminatha Thambiran of Dharmapuram Math said the math head had, by personal correspondence with Deivanayagam, tried to put the facts straight.
 But he was unrelenting.
-Then a conference of scholars was held at Dharmapuram to which Deivanayakam was invited.
+Then a conference of scholars was held at Dharmapuram to which Deivanayagam was invited.
 Though he was present, he stood his ground.
-Then only, the Head of the Math decided to prepare this book of refutation and release it.
+Then only, the head of the Math decided to prepare this book of refutation and release it.

 T.N.
-Ramachandran said chronology had not at all been taken into consideration by Deivanayakam while comparing the works.
+Ramachandran said chronology had not at all been taken into consideration by Deivanayagam while comparing the works.
 Had he been a student of St. Thomas, Tiruvalluvar would have mentioned it, he said.

 Vanniyar Adigal said such books were being published taking advantage of the tolerance of Hindus and the liberty and rights given in the Constitution.
 He said a book by a Muslim showing the superiority of Koran over Tirukkural had also been published some years back.
 It was time for the Hindus to take cognisance of attacks on their doctrines, beliefs and sacred books.

-1. Dr. M. Deivanayakam (he now spells his name Deivanayagam) and Dr. R. Arulappa have worked together on the christianisation of Tiruvalluvar and the Tirukkural.
+1. Dr. M. Deivanayagam (also spelled Deivanayakam or Theivanayagam) and Dr. R. Arulappa have worked together on the Christianisation of Tiruvalluvar and the Tirukkural.
 In 1975 they co-authored the book Perinba Villakku in which Tiruvalluvar is represented as being Christian.

-3. That this important conference of Hindu scholars was not reported in the Madras editions of The Hindu and Indian Express is very revealing of the biased editorial policies of these newspapers.
+2. That this important conference of Hindu scholars was not reported in the Madras editions of The Hindu and Indian Express is revealing of the biased editorial policies of these newspapers.